MicrosoftDocs/sql-docs/docs/2014/database-engine/change-font-color-size-and-style.md

 ms.assetid: 5c3061db-23c5-4d9f-a6ab-6b53a1a83f88
 caps.latest.revision: 22
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Change Font Color, Size, and Style
-  You can customize the way the text appears in the Editor as well as other places in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)].
+  You can customize the way the text appears in the Editor as well as other places in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)].

 ### To change font color, size, and style in the Editor